The

 SCOPE AND CONTENT

-contains both personal and family memorabilia, in both manuscript and printed
+collection contains both personal and family memorabilia, in both manuscript

 The family

-documents preserved here include early deeds for land in
+documents preserved here include deeds for land in

-Wales”; and 15 newsletters and newspapers (mostly military) highlighting the
+newsletters and newspapers (mostly military) highlighting the war years,

 The collection has been organized in four small series, mainly by form:

-Christmas seals, manuscript and family papers, newspapers, ephemera.
+Christmas seals, manuscript and family papers, newspapers, objects.

 PROVENANCE